 WOFF John Walter Shoesmith 421404

-This story is taken from an interview that took place with John Shoesmith in February 2020.
+This story is based on an interview that took place with John Shoesmith in February 2020.
+We have updated it with information provided by John's son, Ted Shoesmith.

 Warrant Officer John Walter Shoesmith flew with 79 Squadron and 452 Squadron Royal Australian Air Force, flying both Spitfires and Boomerangs during 1943, 1944 and 1945.
-John started flying the Spitfire Mark V with 85 Squadron in Western Australia and then converted to the Spitfire Mark VIII.
+John started flying the Spitfire Mark V (A58-72) with 85 Squadron in Western Australia and then converted to the Spitfire Mark VIII, which was flown from Oakey to Borneo.

 This was not an unusual experience for many pilots during World War II, as planes needed to be taken to many operational aerodromes and there wasn't always the time to train every pilot who delivered them.